gumaerc-testorg/7.342-fall-2011/content/pages/readings.md

 {{< tdopen >}}

-Miller, R. A., D. E. Harrison, et al. "[Rapamycin, but not Resveratrol or Simvastatin, Extends Life Span of Genetically Heterogeneous Mice](http://www.ncbi.nlm.nih.gov/pubmed/20974732)." _J Gerontol A Biol Sci Med Sci_ 66 (2011): 191-201.
+Miller, R. A., D. E. Harrison, et al. "{{% resource_link "ad766b6f-ce45-4bb4-bb53-dbce2fceec9f" "Rapamycin, but not Resveratrol or Simvastatin, Extends Life Span of Genetically Heterogeneous Mice" %}}." _J Gerontol A Biol Sci Med Sci_ 66 (2011): 191-201.

-Spilman, P., N. Podlutskaya, et al. "[Inhibition of mTOR by Rapamycin Abolishes Cognitive Deficits and Reduces Amyloid-βeta Levels in a Mouse Model of Alzheimer's Disease](http://www.ncbi.nlm.nih.gov/pubmed/20376313)." _PLoS One_ 5 (2010): e9979.
+Spilman, P., N. Podlutskaya, et al. "{{% resource_link "2c7fd49c-b24e-436b-bd91-efa7a4a5932a" "Inhibition of mTOR by Rapamycin Abolishes Cognitive Deficits and Reduces Amyloid-βeta Levels in a Mouse Model of Alzheimer's Disease" %}}." _PLoS One_ 5 (2010): e9979.

 {{< tdclose >}}